Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Preliminaries

-If $X$ is a smooth projective subvariety of $\p^m$, we say that $X$ is {\it ACM} (for {\it arithmetically Cohen-Macaulay}) if its coordinate ring is Cohen-Macaulay.
-A locally free sheaf $F$ on an ACM variety $X$ of dimension $n\geq 1$ is called {\em ACM} if it has no intermediate cohomology, i.e. if $\HH^k(X,F(t))=0$ for all integer $t$ and for any $0<k<n$.
+If the divisor $H_X$ embeds $X$ in $\p^m$, we say that $X$ is {\it ACM} (for {\it arithmetically Cohen-Macaulay}) if its coordinate ring is Cohen-Macaulay.
+If $X$ is ACM and $n \ge 1$, a locally free sheaf $F$ on $X$ is called {\em ACM} if it has no intermediate cohomology, i.e. if $\HH^k(X,F(t))=0$ for all integer $t$ and for any $0<k<n$.
 This is equivalent to $\oplus_{t\in \Z} \HH^0(X,F(t))$ being a Cohen-Macaulay module over the coordinate ring of $X$.